 Crush Rib Design Guidelines

 But how do you design a part that will function in its intended environment and withstand the forces of plastic injection molding?
 This is where the crush rib comes in.
-To improve the stability of your part during injection molding, you can add crush ribs.
+To improve the stability of your part during injection molding, you can add crushed ribs.

 What is a crush rib?